How Foghat Hit the Big Time With ‘Fool for the City’

 Listen to Foghat's 'Fool for the City'

-"A lot of Foghat songs came about with just us sitting around jamming and recording it, and we would take parts we liked and glue them together," he explained.
+"A lot of Foghat songs came about with just us sitting around jamming and recording it, and we would take parts we liked and glue them together," he said.
 "A song would be formed.
 Actually, a song like 'Slow Ride' is a John Lee Hooker riff, just played in a 4/4, as opposed to a shuffle.
 Thank you, John Lee.
 There’d be no boogie without John Lee Hooker."

 Having already managed to tap into Hooker's blues from half a world away, Foghat remained far from their hero's Mississippi homeland when it came time to record Fool for the City.
 With Earl and Jameson living in upstate New York, they opted to stay fairly local, renting out Suntreader Studios in nearby Sharon, Vt. — a small town whose bucolic vibe added to the album in some very different, and decidedly unplanned, ways.